Creating your version of freedom fund

 When I marked 16 years of working, I realised I had never taken extended time off.
 By the 16th year, I was tired physically, mentally and emotionally.
 My health was taking a nose dive, and I wanted to have a few months off from work.
 I did not want to resign (I couldn’t afford to!) but wanted to take a sabbatical.

+I wouldn’t be earning during the sabbatical period, so I needed to ensure that I had 6 months’ worth of living expenses in the bank.
 My sabbatical fell right in the middle of the COVID-19 pandemic.
 I started my sabbatical in July 2020 until the end of the year.
 I wanted to go backpacking in Europe for my break, but the pandemic and fibromyalgia ensured that this wasn’t happening.

 But in preparation for the sabbatical (preparation time was two years), I had set aside six months of living expenses and some money for travel.
 Instead, I was able to use this fund to move to better living conditions, attend workshops, furnish my new house and give myself more comfort than I did not before.

+A sabbatical fund can be between 6 months to 5 years of living expenses, depending on what works best for you.
 You can use the sabbatical fund to take a break, start a new business, travel, recuperate, or get treatments done to improve your health.
 The Sabbatical Fund ensures that you have time at your disposal for whatever duration you choose.

 I learnt Tai Chi during my Sabbatical and trained as a Mindfulness Facilitator during this period, both of which improved my life and health.
 The mindfulness facilitator training led to a significant career shift as a Community Manager for my bank’s award-winning mindfulness program two years later.